luigifreda/ROSIntegration/README.md

+#NEW
+This fork was merged into the original repo https://github.com/code-iai/ROSIntegration

 # ROSIntegration Plugin for Unreal Engine 4
 This plugin adds ROS support to your Unreal Engine Project.
 It is designed to be used on different common platforms.
 Currently, Windows and Linux are directly supported.